Bar Kokhba Revolt: Foreign participation

-Historian Glen Bowersock suggested of linking the Nabateans to the revolt, writing "a greater spread of hostilities than had formerly been thought... the extension of the Jewish revolt into northern Transjordan and an additional reason to consider the spread of local support among Safaitic tribes and even at Gerasa."
+Historian Glen Bowersock proposed a connection between the Nabateans to the revolt, suggesting "a greater spread of hostilities than had formerly been thought... the extension of the Jewish revolt into northern Transjordan and an additional reason to consider the spread of local support among Safaitic tribes and even at Gerasa."
+He cited inscriptions at Gerasa (modern Jerash) in which the name of the provincial governor, Haterius Nepos, had been erased, interpreting this as a possible sign of local hostility in the aftermath of the revolt.
+He also cited a Safaitic graffito referring to a tribesman who "rebelled" for three years against "Nepos the tyrant," though he acknowledged the readings remain subject to interpretation.